On pluricanonical locally conformally almost K\"ahler metrics: Pluricanonical locally conformally almost K ahler metrics

 It was shown in~\cite{angella2023notecompatibilityspecialhermitian} that a compact complex non-K\"ahler manifold cannot admit a Vaisman metric and a balanced metric (meaning a metric whose induced 2-form is coclosed).
 The following is a generalization of that result to the non-integrable case.

-\begin{thm} Let $(M,F,\theta)$ be a compact manifold of real dimension $2n$ with an LCS structure of the first kind which is not globally conformally symplectic.
+\begin{thm} Let $(M,F,\theta)$ be a compact manifold of real dimension $2n$ with an LCS structure of the first kind.
 Let $J$ be an adapted almost complex structure for $(F, \theta)$.
-Then, there is no non-degenerate $2$-form $\omega$ compatible with $J$ such that $d\omega^{n-1}=0.$ In particular, there is no symplectic form $\omega$ compatible with $J$. \end{thm} \begin{proof} Since $J$ is adapted, the induced metric $g:=F(\cdot,J\cdot)$ is pluricanonical LCAK by Theorem~\ref{equivalence-first_kind-pluri}, and we have that with $\|\theta\|$ is constant.
+Then, there is no non-degenerate $2$-form $\omega$ compatible with $J$ such that $d\omega^{n-1}=0.$ In particular, there is no symplectic form $\omega$ compatible with $J$. \end{thm} \begin{proof} Since $J$ is adapted, the induced metric $g:=F(\cdot,J\cdot)$ is pluricanonical LCAK by Theorem~\ref{equivalence-first_kind-pluri}, and we have that with $\|\theta\|$ a constant.
 In particular, $-dJ\theta$ is positive semi-definite.
 Now, we suppose the existence of a non-degenerate $2$-form $\omega$ compatible with $J$ such that $d\omega^{n-1}=0.$ It follows that